Emergency Farm Loans available for East Texas counties named in Drought Disaster Declaration

-EAST TEXAS (KETK) – The Farm Service Agency (FSA) is now accepting application for emergency farm loans due to damages and losses caused by drought occurring, June 21, 2022 and after.
+EAST TEXAS (KETK) – The Farm Service Agency (FSA) is now accepting applications for emergency farm loans due to damages and losses caused by drought occurring, June 21, 2022 and after.

 Farmers who are in need of the emergency loans are encouraged to submit their applications as soon as possible to avoid possible backlogs that may cause delays.
 Deadline for submission is April 17, 2023.